vedph/mqdq_mqutil/Readme.md

 .\Mqutil.exe import-json E:\Work\mqdqc\jtxt\ *.json E:\Work\mqdqc\japp\ E:\Work\mqdqc\mqdq-profile.json mqdq -d
 ```

 Remove the `-d` option to disable dry run and truly import data.
+You will now find a MongoDB database named `mqdq`.
+If the database already exists, remove it before importing.

-### Exporting Database
+### 3. Exporting Database

-To export the database, you must first copy the imported documents in the output folder, keeping their subdirectories.
+To export the database, you must first copy the original documents in the output folder, keeping their subdirectories (thus, e.g. `ABLAB-epig.xml` and `ABLAB-epig-app.xml` under `ABLAB`, etc., all these folders under a common target folder).
 Then:

 ```ps1
 .\Mqutil.exe export-text mqdq E:\Work\mqdqe\ -c -d